Generating modular lattices of up to 30 elements: Results

 \section{Results}

+The lattice listings are available for download~\cite{eudat1,eudat2,eudat3}.
 The numbers of lattices are shown in Tables \ref{table:modsemi} and~\ref{table:grageo}.
 Vertically indecomposable modular, semimodular and graded lattices were directly counted by the program; numbers that include decomposable lattices were then calculated with the recursion formula~\cite{heitzig2002}

-where $u(N)$ counts all unlabeled lattices of size~$N$ in the relevant family, and $u^v(N)$ counts VI lattices only.
+where $u(n)$ counts all unlabeled lattices of size~$n$ in the relevant family, and $u_\text{vi}(n)$ counts vi-lattices only.
 For geometric lattices the recursion formula does not apply as they are necessarily vertically indecomposable.

+The numbers seem to suggest exponential growth of modular and semimodular lattices; indeed, Jipsen and Lawless~\cite{jipsen2015} have proven a lower bound of the form $\mathrm\Omega(2^n)$ for the number of modular lattices.
+This raises the question of finding an upper bound $O(c^n)$ with some constant~$c$.
+To the best of our knowledge, no such upper bound is known for modular or semimodular lattices.
+In contrast, it is known that the number of graded lattices grows faster than exponentially in~$n$~\cite{kleitman1980}.

 Apart from total numbers, one may compute various statistics from the actual lattice listings.
-As an example, from Figs.~\ref{fig:avelen} and~\ref{fig:avewid} we observe that typical lattices in these four families have very different length and width characteristics: modular lattices are long and narrow while geometric lattices are short and wide.
+As an example, from Figs.~\ref{fig:avelen} and~\ref{fig:avewid} we observe that typical lattices in these four families have quite different length and width characteristics: modular lattices are long and narrow while geometric lattices are short and wide.
+Semimodular and graded lattices are in between.
 Empirical understanding of the typical lattice shape may be useful, for example, when formulating hypotheses about asymptotics, and in algorithm design.